Ben oil: Rome

 In Rome, around 70 AD, Pliny the Elder described the tree and its fruits under the name myrobalanum after the Greek word myron meaning "ointment".
 Around the same time Dioscorides described the fruit as balanos myrepsike (roughly "acorn-shaped fruit well-suited for preparation of fragrant ointments").
 He observed that "grinding the kernels, like bitter almonds, produces a liquid which is used instead of oil to prepare precious ointments."
 Dioscorides' recommendation was influential in promoting the "balanos" fruits and their oil for medicinal purposes.

 Alexandria

 During the same era, Alexandria in Egypt had become the predominant center for the production of perfumes.
 This was still true when the Arabs captured the city in 642 AD and became familiar with both the fruits and the oil.
 The Arabic word for myrobalanum included not merely the fruit, but also the oil and the herbal oils extracted from it.
-That Arabic herbal oils usually included myrrh resin, Indian cardamom, and other types of cardamom lead to a common misunderstanding: Portuguese botanists who started exploring the Far East in the 16th century wasted years trying to find the tree that produced the fragrant myrobalan oil before they realized that it was just an extract of a plant which they already knew.
+That Arabic herbal oils usually included myrrh resin, Indian cardamom, and other types of cardamom led to a common misunderstanding: Portuguese botanists who started exploring the Far East in the 16th century wasted years trying to find the tree that produced the fragrant myrobalan oil before they realized that it was just an extract of a plant which they already knew.